RMS Oceanic (1899): Career

 On 25 August 1914, the newly designated HMS Oceanic departed Southampton on naval service that was to last just two weeks.
 Oceanic was to patrol the waters from the North Scottish mainland to the Faroes, in particular the area around Shetland.
-She was empowered to stop shipping at her Captain's discretion, and to check cargoes and personnel for any potential German connections.
-For these duties, she carried Royal Marines and Captain William Slayter RN was appointed in command.
-Her former Merchant Master, Captain Henry Smith, with two years' service, remained in the ship with the rank of Commander RNR.
+She was empowered to stop shipping at her captain's discretion, and to check cargoes and personnel for any potential German connections.
+For these duties, she carried Royal Marines and Captain William Slayter was appointed in command.
+Her former merchant master, Captain Henry Smith, with two years' service, remained in the ship with the rank of commander RNR.
 Many of the original crew also continued to serve on Oceanic.
 In effect therefore Oceanic had two captains, and this would lead to confusion about the chain of command.

+Loss

-WreckingOceanic headed for Scapa Flow in Orkney, Britain's main naval anchorage, with easy access to the North Sea and the Atlantic.
+Oceanic headed for Scapa Flow in Orkney, Britain's main naval anchorage, with easy access to the North Sea and the Atlantic.
 From here she proceeded north to Shetland travelling continuously on a standard zigzag course as a precaution against being targeted by U-boats.
 This difficult manoeuvring required extremely accurate navigation, especially with such a large vessel.
 In the end it appears to have been poor navigation, rather than enemy action, that was to doom Oceanic.